Eugene Hütz: Other projects

 In New York Hütz made a name for himself as a DJ with a style best represented on his experimental side project J.U.F.
 (Jüdisch-Ukrainische Freundschaft) and a newer incarnation, MITITIKA.
 He has also performed and recorded with the Kolpakov Trio.
+In the early-2000s, he was a regular DJ at Mehanata, an East European-influenced nightspot in Manhattan better known as Bulgarian Bar.
+Gogol Bordello played some of its earliest shows there, and the bar was the hub of the city's nascent gypsy punk scene.
+"I was a Ukrainian D.J. spinning Gypsy records in a bar in Chinatown,” Hütz said.
+“It doesn’t get more New York City than that.”

 Hütz made his film debut in the 2005 film Everything Is Illuminated, playing the character Alex.
 In addition to his film role, Hütz wrote and performed (as part of Gogol Bordello) some of the music for the film's soundtrack.
 Several Gogol Bordello members made cameo appearances in various roles in the movie.

 Hütz is the subject of the 2006 documentary, The Pied Piper of Hützovina.
 Directed by Pavla Fleischer, the film chronicles Hütz's annual trip across Ukraine and Eastern Europe exploring his musical and cultural roots.

 Hütz played the lead character in Filth and Wisdom, a 2008 film that marked Madonna’s directorial debut.
-The film premiered at the Berlin International Film Festival on 13 February 2008.
+The film premiered at the Berlin International Film Festival on February 13, 2008.

 Hütz wrote the introduction for the Subculture Books edition of Taras Bulba, released in December 2008.

 Hütz has worked with Les Claypool on various projects, including his performance on Claypool's album Of Fungi and Foe (on the track "Bite Out of Life").

 Hütz appeared on the cover of the May 2013 issue of the Ukraine edition of Vogue, with Estonian model Kätlin Aas.

-In November 2023 started his own label Casa Gogol and announced the first two signees - punk group Puzzled Panther and singer-songwriter Grace Begere.
+In November 2023 started his own label Casa Gogol and announced the first two signees - punk group Puzzled Panther and singer-songwriter Grace Bergere.

 In 2024 took part in recording of Puzzled Panther's self-titled EP as producer and musician.